deejayy/angular15-project-bootstrap/README.md

 ## State management

-Preinstalled and setup state management packages with dev tools.
-Immer is also installed for simplify state management with deeper objects.
+Preinstalled and setup state management packages with dev tools. `immer` is also installed for simplify state management with deeper objects.

+Additional `produceOn` helper added in `@shared` folder to be able to build reducers with `immer`.

 ## Build configuration in angular.json